Dry Eye Treatment in Creve Coeur, MO

 • Decreased blink rate.
 This can occur due to certain diseases, extended reading, extended computer use, or when watching TV.

 • Hormones.
-A particular problem for women after menopause.
+This can be a particular problem for women after menopause.

 • Inflammation and eye conditions.
-Inflammation of the eyelids (blepharitis) and ocular surface can lead to symptoms of dry eye disease.
+Inflammation of the eyelids (blepharitis) and ocular surface can cause dry eye disease.

 • Stinging or burning sensation